nZEDb/nZEDb_Misc/Guides/Installation/Ubuntu/Guide.md

 >You have 3 choices:

->simple_php_yenc_decode is a PHP extension which offers the best performance of the 3 options.
+>simple_php_yenc_decode is a PHP extension written in C++ which offers the best performance of the 3 options.
+This is highly recommended as there is a massive performance boost over the PHP way.
+This is quite easy to install so it is worth it.

 >yydecode is an application written in C, it decodes yEnc files, it offers moderate performance.
+The results vary in terms of performance, this requires disk I/O since the yEnc data has to be written to the disk.
+Mounting the folder to RAM (tmpfs) improves I/O but is still slower than simple_php_yenc_decode.

->Alternatively, nZEDb has a PHP method which decodes yEnc but has very poor performance.
+>Alternatively, nZEDb has a PHP method which decodes yEnc but has very poor performance, this is good if you can't get simple_php_yenc_decode or yydecode installed.

->You can change to any of the three at any time in site-edit part of the site.
+>You can change between any of the three at any time in site-edit part of the site if you have issues or want to test performance.

 >*[simple_php_yenc_decode](https://github.com/kevinlekiller/simple_php_yenc_decode):*